EMPLOYMENT COMPLIANCE CHECKLIST

-The employment laws that apply to an organization are based on the number of employees, states where they have employees, whether or not business is done with the government and which benefit plans are offered.
+With that being said, the employment laws that apply to an organization are based on the number of employees, states where they have employees, whether or not business is done with the government and which benefit plans are offered.
 Therefore, we have developed the following compliance checkup questions and analysis will help you understand if you have areas of concern.

 Reviewing all employment practices function by function is the best method to uncover missing practices or violations.
 Having a comprehensive professional review done by an independent organization is recommended to ensure you are not missing something important.